Relay Class

 });

-method can be used to create persistent subscriptions that automatically reconnect after connection issues.
+The subscription method can be used to create persistent subscriptions that automatically reconnect after connection issues.
+It provides two key options for handling failures:

 const subscription = relay